Glacier: Retreat of glaciers due to climate change

+Recognising the importance of the role of climate change in glacier melt, in 2025 the United Nations declared the International Year of Glaciers' Preservation.
+In 2023, Switzerland lost 4% of its glacier volume, a massive acceleration compared to previous years.
+Switzerland reportedly spends close to US $500 million annually on defensive infrastructure, such as reinforced barriers, avalanche nets, and drainage systems, to protect vulnerable Alpine settlements from glaciers.

 Isostatic rebound

 Large masses, such as ice sheets or glaciers, can depress the crust of the Earth into the mantle.
 The depression usually totals a third of the ice sheet or glacier's thickness.
 After the ice sheet or glacier melts, the mantle begins to flow back to its original position, pushing the crust back up.
 This post-glacial rebound, which proceeds very slowly after the melting of the ice sheet or glacier, is currently occurring in measurable amounts in Scandinavia and the Great Lakes region of North America.

 A geomorphological feature created by the same process on a smaller scale is known as dilation-faulting.
 It occurs where previously compressed rock is allowed to return to its original shape more rapidly than can be maintained without faulting.
 This leads to an effect similar to what would be seen if the rock were hit by a large hammer.
 Dilation faulting can be observed in recently de-glaciated parts of Iceland and Cumbria.